5 Ways to Apply Sports Psychology to Your Daily Life

 Sports are as much for the mind as they are for the body.
 How many days do you have to turn up the volume on the motivation button just to get yourself to the studio?
 How often do you have to overcome negative thoughts and tell yourself you CAN when your mind says you CAN’T?

-The core of sport psychology is utilizing athletics to overcome negative feelings and manage your mindset.
+The core of sports psychology is utilizing athletics to overcome negative feelings and manage your mindset.
 Sometimes, the game itself even brings out deeply buried emotions that desperately need attention.

 Your mental health is just as important as your physical health.
 Stay emotionally well by caring for your mind and soul.
 Take a rest when needed, manage your stress, take a walk through nature, paint, volunteer; whatever makes you happy, be sure to work it into your schedule.